-- If a new master mix is needed, thaw the Oligonucleotide Reagents and Activation Reagent at 15°C to 30°C or at 2°C to 8°C. - Once thawed, if the amplification reagents are not being used immediately, they can be stored at 2°C to 8°C for up to 24 hours until required for preparation of the amplification master mixes. - If previously prepared frozen master mixes are used, thaw the master mixes at 15°C to 30°C for up to 30 minutes prior to PCR setup.
-Frozen master mixes should not undergo more than 5 freeze/thaw cycles.
+- If a new master mix is needed, thaw the Oligonucleotide Reagents and Activation Reagent at 15 to 30°C or at 2 to 8°C. - Once thawed, if the amplification reagents are not being used immediately, they can be stored at 2 to 8°C for up to 24 hours until required for preparation of the amplification master mixes.